InfiniteCuriosity/Ethical_use_of_AI/Ethical_Use_of_AI.md

 <h4>10.
 What are three of the best questions I have not asked?
 How will the answers to those questions improve the results?
 Why are those the best questions to ask?</h4>
 You might want to raise the number higher than three, that's up to you
 <br>
 <h4>11.
 What are the three best questions I should ask the team of rivals?
-Why are those the best questions?</h4>
+Why are those the best questions to ask the team of rivals?</h4>
 Same basic idea as #10<br>
 <h4>12.
 How do your recommendations and our results compare to results for similar (external) data?</h4>
 Have AI help you expand your team of rivals to include the results from other investigators.<br>